(For Version 1.6)

 |Command-Q||Close all open logs and quit the PhoneLog application.|

 We, Spelga Software Limited (the company that writes PhoneLog, PhoneLog Pro and PhoneLog for iPhone & iPad), do not collect any data when you use the apps.
 Any information you enter into the apps is not transmitted to or stored by us.
-It remains on the device unless you choose to sync it to another device - see section 6 below.
+It remains on the device unless you choose to sync it to another device - see below.

 Since no data is collected by us, there is no retention & deletion policy.

 So that PhoneLog can make your life easier when you are entering calls, there is a button to allow you to select a name and phone number from your address book without you having to re-type it.
 No information about your contacts is transmitted to or stored by us.
 When you start the app you may get a message requesting that you provide access to your contacts.
 If you decline, then this facility will not work but the rest of the app will behave normally.

 You can use PhoneLog to add entries into your Calendar or Reminders list, to record when you made a call or remind you to make a follow-up call.
 No information about your calendar appointments or reminders is transmitted to or stored by us.
 When you start the app you may get a message requesting that you provide access to your Reminders or Calendar.
 If you decline, then this facility will not work but the rest of the app will behave normally.